 |providing project management for all named funds and ground-breaking educational and research projects, which would otherwise be unable to exist at the university.|

-Three primary objectives will be the focus for 2018:
+The following objectives will be the primary focus in 2019:

 The board of University Fund Wageningen (UFW), legally a continuation of Wageningen University Fund (WUF), consists of:

 in the name of University Fund Wageningen

 University Fund Wageningen is a registered charity in the Netherlands (ANBI).
 Gifts to the fund are often tax-deductible, including gifts from abroad.
 Please check the fiscal laws of your country of residence for details on the tax deductibility of your gift.
 Donors based in the USA can give in a tax-efficient way through the at the King Baudouin Foundation United States (KBFUS).
 For larger gifts, such as a periodic donation or an inheritance with a minimum of €50,000, several options are possible, including the establishment of a Named Fund.
 Donations to UFW allow for a contribution to, for example, scholarships, research projects or cultural & academic heritage.

 KLV Wageningen Alumni Network

 UFW values the bond with her alumni.
 For that reason, alumni can stay in contact with each other through several means, one of them being KLV, the alumni-association of the university, which has over 8.000 members.
 Wageningen graduates, students and other professionals with affinity for the WUR are more than welcome to join.